Racism, Dealing with It

 I cannot speak to your other concerns–I think part of the issue might be that the Synod was and is very German, and that kind of cultural change takes a long time to make.

-8. Justin August 15, 2017
+8. Justin Avatar

-@Nathan – Yes, you have a duty to God to care for your kin, who are also your neighbors.
+‘@Nathan – Yes, you have a duty to God to care for your kin, who are also your neighbors.
 That seems to be something that is missed here.
 Your fellow citizens are just as much your neighbor as the person halfway around the world.
 Where Mr. Sanchez goes wrong, which may be a symptom of his career focus on hispanic and latino theology and missions (often directed at social issues like immigration) is that he places the neighbor from another civic country above the neighbor in your own country.
 An example of this is his post on the immigration paper put out that creates a position on illegal immigration that is rooted in whether civic law “deals adequately, fairly, justly, or reasonably with” immigrants without a proper appreciation of dealing adequately, fairly, justly, or reasonably with our neighbors who are citizens.

-9. Justin August 15, 2017
+9. Justin Avatar

 2 of 2